Sourdough 300 Series Workshops 2018/19

 What to Bring:

 The region is blessed with many and varied accommodation options - from family friendly, to resort style, to budget basic room.
-In addition, for 2018 we have our 'sleepover' option, which is basic accommodation for a basic price here on our property.
+We are 15 minutes from Dungog and also Clarence town.
+There is also an excellent local caravan park with onsite cabins, as well as other camping choices.
 Contact us for options.